 With all of that in mind, let’s examine the best MLB players ever.

 What is the best MLB team of all time?

-Just Missed: Bob Gibson, Josh Gibson, Roberto Clemente, Cy Young, Roger Hornsby
+Just Missed: Mike Schmidt, Roberto Clemente, Cy Young, Roger Hornsby

 22. Alex Rodriguez, New York Yankees and Seattle Mariners

 - Alex Rodriguez career stats: 696 home runs, 3,115 hits, 2,086 RBI, .295 batting average